MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-troubleshooting.md

         :::image type="content" source="media/vs-2022/copilot-inbox/copilot-error.png
         " alt-text="Screenshot of code suggestions in new file in the editor." lightbox="media/vs-2022/copilot-inbox/copilot-error.png":::

-That indicates that GitHub Copilot is offline, it could be due to one of the following reasons:
+GitHub Copilot could be offline due to one of the following reasons:

 ## Network issues
 Your network might be down.